synw/goinfer/README.md

 ### Mode

 The server can run in api only mode (default): it will use the api key provided in the config file.
-Or it can run in local mode, providing a gui and a websockets support.
+Or it can run in local mode, providing a gui and a websockets support, using no api key.

 - `-local`: run in local mode with a gui